 (2) Subregulation (1) does not apply to a person who engages in a prescribed activity in relation to a facility in the circumstances mentioned in subregulation (1)(a) and (b) if the Minister has determined under regulation 15 that a safety case is not required to be in force for the facility.

-[Regulation 11 amended in Gazette 30 Dec 2011 p.
+[Regulation 11 amended: Gazette 30 Dec 2011 p.
 5549.]

 12. Compliance with safety case